Delft-iGEM/LCST/Curve extraction/README.md

 When snapping is enabled, the tool searches a circular region of radius r (in image pixels) around the clicked point.
 It finds the intensity-weighted centroid of pixels below a luminance threshold defined as `min_luminance + 0.3 × (max_luminance − min_luminance)` within the search window.
 This places the calibration point at the optical centre of the tick mark, not at the cursor tip.

-### Derivative and Tm
+### Derivative and LCST

 ```
 dA/dT(i) = [A_smooth(i+1) − A_smooth(i-1)] / [T(i+1) − T(i-1)]
 ```

-Tm is the temperature at index i where |dA/dT(i)| is maximum.
+LCST is the temperature at index i where |dA/dT(i)| is maximum.
 The LOESS smoother is a locally weighted linear regression with a tricube kernel; bandwidth k controls the number of neighbouring points used in each local fit.

 ---